donundeen/C4/README.md

 TODOs:
-- MVP: Headless need to be able to return just the ".c4_html" html or ".c4_data" json, so it can function like an API.
 - DONE: MVP: need a proxy for calling external webservices -- MVP: then include as a "insert code snippet" bit
 - MVP need an image proxy as well.
 - MVP: Help Text
 -- MVP: "How to use this app" - bare minimum
-- MVP: Make some useful templates
+- MVP: Make some useful templates and examples
 -- a few culutural APIs